-When carrying out artificial grass installation, Adiseal adhesive & sealant is a great product to use as an artificial grass adhesive, especially on concrete.
+When carrying out artificial grass installation, Adiseal adhesive & sealant is a great product to use as an artificial grass adhesive, especially to glue to concrete.
 This article will look at how to lay artificial grass, artificial grass installation & why Adiseal is a great adhesive to glue artificial grass.

 Why Adiseal is the best adhesive for artificial grass

 The reason why Adiseal sealant & adhesive is a great product when used as an artificial grass adhesive is because Adiseal is:

 - Proven strongest adhesive by an independent test

 - Stays permanently flexible